Andrea Coyle’s Violin & Viola Studio, LLC

 We have a studio lending library that includes parent resources, sheet music, practice resources and instruments.
 I have a limited number of instruments to lend to families that are in need of an instrument.
 Students must be enrolled in the studio to utilize the studio lending library.

 Instruments in the lending library are available on a sliding scale system.
-Basic maintenance for a an instruments costs about $60 per year as of 2022 ($20 for strings, $40 for bow rehair).
+Basic maintenance for a an instruments costs about $60 per year as of 2022 (~$20 for strings, ~$40 for a bow rehair).
 Sliding scale options are suggested amounts per year unless otherwise noted.
 I have a relatively small instrument lending library at this time.
-If an instrument needs a major repair or replacement I may not be able to provide a loaner instrument during that period.
+If an instrument needs a repair or replacement I may not be able to provide another loaner instrument during that period.
+I may not be able to provide replacement parts or repairs right away.

 Sliding Scale Instrument Lending Library Options: